lingtalfi/Models/DataTable/datatable.model.md

 - showActionButtons: bool=true, whether or not to display the action buttons
-- actionButtons: array of identifier => actionButton, each entry containing the following: same as bulkActions, with one more entry:
+- actionButtons: array of identifier => actionButton, each entry containing the following: same as bulkActions, with the following extra entries:
-                    - icon: string, an icon suggestion identifier Also, the default uri is:
+                    - icon: string, an icon suggestion identifier
+                    - useSelectedRows: bool, whether or not to use the selected rows for this action.
+                                        If true and no rows is selected, a warning will be displayed with the message defined in the textUseSelectedRowsEmptyWarning key.
+                                        Note that the rics are passed no matter what.
+                Also, the default uri is:
                 - uri: string="/datatable-handler?type=action"